 Military Tuition & Fees

-Service members and their spouses exiting from the military who are still active duty
+Military service members (and their spouses) who are still active duty will have a

-will have a reduced rate.
-The Federal Motor Carrier Safety Administration has partnered
+reduced rate.
+The Federal Motor Carrier Safety Administration has partnered with NC

-with NC DMV to provide the program.
-Each student will be responsible for paying $120
+DMV to provide the program.
+Each student will be responsible for paying $120 in fees,

-in fees, that will include a $15 driving permit (due after completion of the knowledge
+that will include a $15 driving permit (due after completion of the knowledge and

-and vision tests), a $30 dollar commercial driver license application fee and, upon
+vision tests), a $30 dollar commercial driver license application fee and, upon successful

 The North Carolina Truck Driver Training School has the distinction of being the oldest and most successful truck driver training school in this nation.
 In 1949, North Carolina State University and members of the North Carolina Motor Carriers Association launched the program to help improve the industry by providing for safer, smarter, and more responsible truck driving professionals.
 In 1974, the School was transferred to Johnston Community College to administer and expand the offering under a curriculum program.